-Michiel's research centres on world politics, the Asia-Pacific, US-China relations, grand strategy, the economic-security nexus, and International Relations theory.
+Michiel's research centres on the International Relations of the Asia-Pacific, US-China relations, grand strategy, Trends and Issues in World Politics, and International Relations theory.

 Michiel held the Shanghai Municipal Research Fellowship twice (2014-2015 and 2015-2016), Associate Fellowship with the Higher Education Academy (2014-2015), the Warwick Transatlantic Fellowship (2014), and achieved full Fellowship with the Higher Education Academy (2015 onwards).
 He obtained 16 awards and grants, including the Universities China Committee in London Research Grant and the Institute of Advanced Study Vacation School & Conference Award (joint application).